codesharedot/dex-price/README.md

-# metahash price
+# numeraire price

-Gets the metahash price with Python (from JSON).
+Gets the numeraire price with Python (from JSON).

 https://pythonbasics.org